… by Matthew Ehret, for Veterans Today

-From Japan’s Meiji Restoration, to Chancellor von Bismarck’s “Berlin to Baghdad Rail” initiative, to Russia’s Trans-Siberian Railway, inter-continental development driven by rail programs were initiating new dynamics of cooperation and development amongst all nations of North America, Europe, Russia and Asia.
+From Japan’s Meiji Restoration to Chancellor von Bismarck’s “Berlin to Baghdad Rail” initiative, to Russia’s Trans-Siberian Railway, inter-continental development driven by rail programs were initiating new dynamics of cooperation and development amongst all nations of North America, Europe, Russia, and Asia.

-Most importantly, these pro-development approaches to national economies were founded on the concerted rejection of all British Free Trade dogma and the vigorous adoption of the protective tariff, productive credit and long term planning, all acting under the principle of the general welfare.
+Most importantly, these pro-development approaches to national economies were founded on the concerted rejection of all British Free Trade dogma and the vigorous adoption of the protective tariff, productive credit, and long term planning, all acting under the principle of the general welfare.
 Such

 policies were the basis for the American System of Political Economy.
 The leading American System economist of the 19th Century Henry C. Carey stated this clash of paradigms most clearly in his 1851 essay a Harmony of Interests:

 ” … Two systems are before the world.
-One looks to pauperism, ignorance, depopulation, and barbarism; the other to increasing wealth, comfort, intelligence, combination of action, and civilization.
+One looks to pauperism, ignorance, depopulation, and barbarism; the other to increasing wealth, comfort, intelligence, a combination of action, and civilization.
 One looks toward universal war; the other to universal peace.
 One is the English system: the other we may be proud to call the American system, for it is the only one ever devised the tendency of which was that of elevating while equalizing the condition of man throughout the world.”

 Mackinder’s geopolitics demands a closed system

 In response to these developments, several early “think tanks” of sorts were formed at the end of the 19th century in order to redesign and reform the structures of the archaic British Empire by “enlightened” imperial thinkers who recognized that the British Imperial world order was in danger of being superseded by a new order of cooperation, development and progress.